ubuntu-si/ubuntu.si/README.md

            - [✓] adjust comment icon from posts
            - [✓] remove Category: BlaBla from pages
            - [✓] fix date display on subpages, make it orange
-           - [ ] update /kaj-je-ubuntu/ http://www.ubuntu.com/desktop, create subpages for features, tour, presentation
+           - [✓] update /kaj-je-ubuntu/ http://www.ubuntu.com/desktop, create subpages for features, tour, presentation
            - [ ] update /skupnost/
            - [✓] add a js questionary to /pogosta_vprasanja/ to help users decide which distro they need to download, convert the page to sections
+           - [ ] update 404 error pages
            - [ ] update XSL stylesheet for vodniki
            - [x] AT THE END: disable comments in wordpress options
            - [x] AT THE END: disable portfolio in theme options